holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 You must prioritize where to focus your attention and resources in alignment with the following constraints:

 - **(a)	Processing Over Execution:** You must generally prioritize processing inbound messages from fellow Circle Members over executing your own Next-Actions.
 However, you may temporarily defer processing in order to batch process messages in a single time block or at a more convenient time, as long as your processing is still reasonably prompt.
-Processing means engaging in the duties described in this section, including considering the message, defining and capturing Next-Actions or Projects when appropriate, and responding with how the message was processed.
+Processing means engaging in the duties described in this section, including considering the message, defining and capturing Next-Actions or Projects when appropriate, and, upon request, responding with how the message was processed.
 Processing does not mean executing upon captured Next-Actions and Projects, which is not covered by this prioritization rule.
 - **(b)	Requested Meetings Over Execution:** On request of a fellow Circle Member, you must prioritize attending any Circle meeting required by this Constitution over executing your own Next-Actions.
 However, you may still decline the request if you already have plans scheduled over the meeting time, or if the request was for an ongoing series or pattern of meetings rather than a specific meeting instance.
 - **(c)	Circle Needs Over Individual Goals:** You must integrate and align with any official prioritizations or Strategies of the Circle, such as those specified by the Circle’s Lead Link, when assessing how to deploy your time, attention, and other resources to your work within the Circle.